nonomino/nonomino/funspace/learning/explore/countries.md

 ### Day 10, 04/01/2022, Friday: **Gônoprojatontrī Bangladesh**

 + Is 90.4% Islamic.
-+ Independent from West Pakistan on 03/26/1971. cf. Six point mocement by Mujibur Rehman
++ Independent from West Pakistan on 03/26/1971. cf. Six point movement by Mujibur Rehman
 +
 +